jondgoodwin/progling/content/post/rise-of-type-theory.md

 1931 [Gödel’s Incompleteness Proof](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).
-Kurt Gödel proves that any consistent formal system supporting elementary arithmetic is incomplete: statements in this system can neither be proved nor disproved.
+Kurt Gödel proves that any consistent formal system supporting elementary arithmetic is incomplete: some statements in this system can neither be proved nor disproved.
 Further, such a system could not prove its own consistency; it cannot prove the consistency of anything stronger with certainty.
 This result was cataclysmic, resulting in the doom of Hilbert's program.